But how do you know if your site’s in Google’s index, and how do you get it there if not?

 Google does state that “crawl budget […] is not something most publishers have to worry about,” and that “if a site has fewer than a few thousand URLs, most of the time it will be crawled efficiently.”

 Still, removing low-quality pages from your website is never a bad thing.
-It can only have a positive effect on crawl budget.
+It can only have a positive effect on your site’s crawl budget.

-You can use our content audit template to find potentially low-quality and irrelevant pages that can be deleted.
+You can use our content audit template to find potentially low-quality pages that can be deleted.

-That’s where SEO comes in—the art of optimizing your web pages to rank for specific queries.
+That’s where SEO comes in—the art of optimizing your website to rank for specific keywords.

 In short, SEO involves:

-- Finding what your customers are searching for;
+- Finding what your customers are searching for (keyword research)